Toward diagnosing neutrino non-unitarity through CP phase correlations: Concluding remarks

 \section{Concluding remarks}

 After we gave a summary in section~\ref{sec:completed-picture} of what we have learnt about the $\nu$SM - UV phase correlation in this work, only a few remarks are needed to conclude.

 The most salient feature of the $\delta$ - UV phase correlation we have observed is that it simplifies at high energies, $\vert \rho E \vert \gsim 6 \text{g/cm}^3$ GeV.
 The UV terms are relatively large in this region because it is proportional to the Wolfenstein matter potentials.
 But, it is highly nontrivial to see that the effect of enhanced UV effect manifests itself in the behavior of $\delta$ - UV phase correlation in the so striking manner, altering the (blobs of the $\alpha$ parameters) - $e^{ \pm i \delta}$ correlation to the much simpler ``chiral type'' correlations $[e^{- i \delta } \alpha_{\mu e}, ~e^{ - i \delta} \alpha_{\tau e}, ~\alpha_{\tau \mu}]$ (PDG convention)~\cite{Martinez-Soler:2018lcy}.
-Assuming that the $\alpha$ parametrization~\cite{Escrihuela:2015wra} is good at illuminating physics of the UV effect, the right apparatus to explore the UV effect may be the NuMI type relatively high energy neutrino beam for NOvA and DUNE~\cite{NOvA:2021nfi,DUNE:2020ypp}.
-If wide-energy covering atmospheric neutrino measurement has a promising feature for improving precision, Super-~\cite{Super-Kamiokande:2017yvm} and Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}, DUNE~\cite{DUNE:2020ypp}, as well as IceCube~\cite{IceCubeCollaboration:2021euf} and KM3NeT~\cite{KM3NeT:2021ozk} would become the strong competitors.

-In the remaining region of the terrestrial neutrino experiments, however, we have found that the (blobs of the $\alpha$ parameters) - $e^{ \pm i \delta}$ correlation dominates.
-If the globally valid feature be taken seriously, it may suggest that the $K_{ij}$ parameters are more natural variables to describe the features of the UV at low energies.
+In the remaining region of $\vert \rho E \vert$, however, we have found that the (blobs of the $\alpha$ parameters) - $e^{ \pm i \delta}$ correlation dominates.
+The globally valid feature may suggest that the $K_{ij}$ parameters are more natural variables to describe the features of the UV at low energies.
 This feature as well as the possible $\alpha$- and $K$-parameters duality left us with a question, whether the $\alpha$ or the $K_{ij}$ parameters could appear naturally in some UV models.
-If such option of natural $K_{ij}$ variables exists, experimental search for UV may be illuminating in low-energy LBL set up with the solar-scale enhancement.
-Possible physics potential in this region is explored in the earlier studies~\cite{Peres:2003wd,Peres:2009xe,Akhmedov:2008qt} and revisited in the recent ones~\cite{Martinez-Soler:2019nhb,Minakata:2019gyw}.